Janky spriting environment

 # this is how to do the network

-verify jump target OR function name will (call / jump to) the specified target if @unit is
+verify unit reference, jump target OR function name will (call / jump to) the specified target if @unit is

 A. dead